microsoft/qsharp-compiler/src/VSCodeExtension/README.md

 # Microsoft Quantum Development Kit for Visual Studio Code Preview

 Thank you for your interest in Microsoft's Quantum Development Kit for Visual Studio Code preview.
-The development kit contains the tools you'll need to build your own quantum computing programs and experiments.
+The Quantum Development Kit contains the tools you'll need to build your own quantum computing programs and experiments.
 Assuming some experience with Visual Studio Code, beginners can write their first quantum program, and experienced researchers can quickly and efficiently develop new quantum algorithms.

 **NOTE: The simulator included with the Quantum Development Kit requires a 64-bit operating system to run.**